 - Mini E-Revo 4-wheel drive with a brushed motor (small size, 1/16 scale, maximum speed 35 km/h)

-- Mini E-Revo 4-wheel drive with a brushless motor, a ESC Velineon VXL, and a stability management system Traxxas (TSM) ( small 1/16 scale, maximum speed 80 km/h)
+- Mini E-Revo 4-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (small size, 1/16 scale, maximum speed 80 km/h)

 The trucks Traxxas